 ✔ Relatively newer tire model

 Price is going to vary depending on the size of the tire you need and the specifications.

 Given that the Pirelli tires are a model that is newer to the market, their design is a bit more costly.

-Both of these tire models have strikingly positive reviews, but there are some nuances when it comes to the ratings categories.
+Both of these tire models have strikingly positive reviews online, but there are some nuances when it comes to some of the criteria.

 - Handling – most Crossclimate customers note good handling (except in winter conditions), but Scorpion customers overwhelmingly note good handling

 - Winter traction – there are mixed reviews regarding Crossclimate performance in the snow, but Scorpion snow performance is generally good

 - Braking – both the Scorpion and Crossclimate tires are highly rated for their braking performance